gery28/Ships_of_Balaton/README.md

 + Open chest: E

 # Errors:
-+ Sometimes the save swich is gets clicked twice and doesn't swich
++ Sometimes the save switch is gets clicked twice and doesn't swich
 + Sometimes the ship animation doesn't work when 2 buttons are pressed

+# Windows Build
++ The executable may interfere with windows defender
++ Windows may flag it as a virus